// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • Denser UI

-Best for: Users who want comprehensive free tracking with no payment friction
+Best for: Users who want comprehensive free nutrient tracking with no payment friction

-Verdict: Best free experience for users who hate trial sign-up flows.
+Verdict: Best free experience for users who care about micronutrients and hate ads.
+Free tier has remained genuinely usable through 2026.

 Visit Cronometer